acamposuribe/p5.brush/README.md

 ---

+- `brush.point(x,y)`
+  - **Description**: Tips the brush into the canvas, with current stroke() state.
+This might be useful for creating textures or particle systems, but at that point you rather create your own set of functions, since you won't be using 99% of the library
+  - **Parameters**:
+    - `x` (Number): The x-coordinate of the point.
+    - `y` (Number): The y-coordinate of the point.

+---

 - `brush.line(x1, y1, x2, y2)`
   - **Description**: Draws a line from one point to another using the current brush settings.
 This function is affected only by stroke operations and will not produce any drawing if `noStroke()` has been called.
   - **Parameters**: